Dota Underlords alliances tier list [Mid-Season Update] – the best alliances in Dota Underlords

 Units attacking a Shaman have a 7%/12%/17% chance of being turned into a chicken.

 I’ve barely ever seen a Shaman alliance in effect, and it’s easy to see why.
-You need three out of the four available heroes (Shadow Shaman, Arc Warden, Disruptor, and Enigma), and while none of them are bad – Arc Warden and Enigma are both positively fantastic provided they stay alive – they don’t exactly gel well.
+You need three out of the four available heroes (Shadow Shaman, Arc Warden, Disruptor, and Enigma), and while none of them are bad – Arc Warden and Enigma can both be positively fantastic provided they stay alive – they don’t exactly gel well.
 It’s a hard sell to go even to 3 Shamans when you’ve got 22 other (arguably better) alliances to build from.
 The only time to go for Shaman is if you’re building up Primordial (in which case you already have Arc Warden and Enigma), and perhaps you pick up a Shaman Pluck too.
+But who builds Primordial anymore after the most recent Dota Underlords patch notes?

 And that’s pretty much all we have to offer on Dota Underlords alliances – at least for this guide.
 Check out all our other Dota Underlords guide pages just below for more focused and in-depth overviews on various different aspects of this addictive autobattler.